 This collaborative work was made possible through advances in computational infrastructure running in the cloud that the Seung and Murthy labs developed in collaboration with the Allen Institute for Brain Science.
 Since 2019, the researchers and gamers of FlyWire have collectively contributed 33 person-years to proofreading and annotating the results of the AI model.
 Without AI, Seung said, the project would have taken almost 50 thousand person-years.

 “This dataset is a remarkable story of the power of open team science,” said Forrest Collman, associate director at the Allen Institute for Brain Science.
-“A dataset was produced and released by the Bock lab, picked up by researchers at Princeton, combined with open-source software to distribute the data to people spread across the world for proofreading, and then collaboratively analyzed by the Drosophila neuroscience community.”
+“A dataset was produced and released by the Bock lab, picked up by researchers at Princeton, combined with open-source software to distribute the data to people spread across the world for proofreading, and then collaboratively analysed by the Drosophila neuroscience community.”

 Mapping the forest and the trees